 A recent McKinsey study found that the annual productivity growth rate in the construction sector only increased 1% in 20 years, falling behind nearly every other industry.
 However, this opens up an opportunity to disrupt the construction industry by introducing a new era of productivity with decarbonization at the forefront.

-As the United States’ $3 trillion infrastructure plan rolls out, we have a chance to prioritize sustainability in new constructions, which boosts productivity.
+As the United States starts taking actions to combat climate change, we have a chance to prioritize sustainability in new constructions, which boosts productivity.
 Whether working on new development, retrofit, or renovation projects, the design and construction plans must incorporate ESG values before any work begins.

 2. Incorporate sustainable materials, technology, and designs